How to Register to Fundraise Out-of-State

 It Is Neither Legal Nor Wise to Avoid Regulations

-The "new" IRS Form 990 has made neglect of fundraising registration rules impossible, at least for nonprofits with incomes of more than $25,000 per year.
-Those nonprofits have to file a 990 or a 990-EZ, and the new forms require information about where organizations are registered to fundraise.
+IRS Form 990 requires nonprofits with incomes of more than $25,000 per year to report information about where organizations are registered to fundraise.
 For example, Schedule G, Part I, Question 3 reads:

 "List all states in which the organization is registered or licensed to solicit funds or has been notified it is exempt from registration or licensing."

-The topic of fundraising out-of-state and where you must register is murky.
-A few states don't require registration at all, and there is not much uniformity state to state in the primary requirements, much less on the finer details.
-For instance, Lee says, "Although churches are often exempt, each state defines what constitutes a religious organization differently - some broadly, some narrowly."
+Most states plus the District of Columbia (list and map) require nonprofit organizations to register to solicit donations.
+A few states don't require registration at all, and there is not much uniformity state to state in the requirements.
+For instance, although churches are often exempt from registering, each state defines what constitutes a religious organization differently.

 What Your Nonprofit Should Do

-Here are basic information and tips about fundraising registration from Cannon and Lee's webinar.
-Be aware, however, that you'll need to do your homework on this issue or get legal advice for your particular nonprofit.
+Here are some tips about fundraising registration.
+Be aware, however, that you'll need to do your homework on this issue or get legal or specialized advice for your particular nonprofit.

 - Register before you start fundraising.

 - Register in every state where you solicit funds.
-If you receive less than $250 in donations from a particular state, don't register and do not send postal mail or email to that state.
-It's too expensive to register where you receive little value.
+If you receive less than $250 in donations from a particular state, consider not registering and not sending postal mail or email to that state.
+The cost of registering may outweigh any value.
+Even a follow-up email or letter to a state can be considered a solicitation.
 Several donation processing programs allow you to screen out states.

 - If you accept online donations, do register in Florida and New York state, even if you don't solicit there.
-Those states require registration for simply accepting a donation from the state.
-If you are a local or regional organization, consider donation software that will allow you to block donations online from other states.
+Those states require registration for merely taking a donation from the state.
+If you are a local or regional organization, consider donation software that will allow you to block contributions online from other states.

 - Follow the rules of each state for registration, reporting, documentation, etc.

-The rules for registration are not uniform and, in fact, are in flux, and the paperwork and staff time to keep up can be overwhelming, That's why many charities contract with third parties to take care of the chore for them.
+The rules for registration are not uniform and are in flux, and the paperwork and staff time to keep up can be overwhelming, That's why many charities contract with third parties to take care of the chore for them.
 Here are some companies that your organization might want to look into.
 All of these firms also have useful information on their websites.